 Long hair must be tied back.
-We recommend that you leave all jewelry (except wedding rings) at home as it may get caught on tack or potentially grabbed by a rider.
+We recommend that you leave all jewelry at home as it may get caught on tack or potentially grabbed by a rider.
 Please silence cell phones and keep them put away during the lesson.

 For the safety and well-being of the horses, riders, and volunteers in our program, standard procedures have been developed.
-Be sure you are familiar with these procedures and check with an instructor for clarification on any point you are unsure of.
+Be sure you are familiar with these procedures and check with staff or an instructor for clarification on any point you are unsure of.

 Always remember that you will have students observing you.
 If you are an experienced equestrian, there are certain actions and shortcuts that you may be comfortable with and can perform safely, but that can potentially be hazardous to our students and less experienced volunteers.
 Be sure to always act with caution, for your actions may be imitated.
+As said before, we all bring a wealth of knowledge but we all have to adapt to what works for a particular rider/horse to make the program run smoothly.